 COSP grew out of the visionary pursuits of a local judge who, in 1974 began using community based sentencing as a meaningful alternative to fines, which were becoming an ineffective deterrent to shoplifting.
 What has evolved from the concepts and endeavors of many volunteers is a comprehensive response to many justice programs.

-Prevention: Self-Esteem Enhancement & Development and Youthreach are funded by the United Way of Quinte.
-Their generosity has provided opportunities for youth to learn and discuss issues important to them.
+- Self-Esteem Enhancement & Development (SEED) and Youthreach are funded by the United Way of Hasting Prince Edward.
+Their generosity has provided opportunities for marginalized youth to learn and discuss issues important to them.

 The following programs are also funded by MCYS:

-The Belleville & District Youth Justice Committee is a diversion program and is fully funded by the Ministry of the Attorney General, and is available in Belleville, Central Hastings, Deseronto, and Prince Edward County
+The Belleville & District Youth Justice Committee is a pre and post-charge diversion program, fully funded by the Ministry of the Attorney General, and is available in Belleville, Central Hastings, Deseronto, and Prince Edward County

 ANNUAL GENERAL MEETING:

-As a Not-For-Profit agency, COSP typically holds its AGM in September.
-This year, it was held on September 15, 2015 at 121 Dundas Street East, Suite 206, Belleville.
-The agenda includes a refreshment break after the AGM, followed by September’s regular board meeting.
-Also during this time, the Belleville & District Youth Justice Committee will hold its AGM.
-Funding bodies, stakeholders and interested citizens are always welcome to attend.
+As a Not-For-Profit charity organized, COSP typically holds its AGM in September, located at 121 Dundas Street East, Suite 206, Belleville.
+Once adjourned, a refreshment break is enjoyed followed by September’s regular Board meeting.
+The Belleville & District Youth Justice Committee’s AGM convenes in Suite 210.
+Funding bodies, community partners, and the general public are always welcome to attend.

 Placement students must be enrolled in a post-secondary school program in a related field.
 Consideration is extended to students from other studies if their focus meets with the needs of the agency.
 This might include human resources, engineering and construction, and computer programming.
 All students must present a ‘Vulnerable Sector Check’ indicating they are cleared to work with youth.
 Any contact with youth through all justice services comes with the highest level of confidentiality.
 Everyone is required to sign an “Oath of Confidentiality” document and adhere to its perimeters.
 Possessing a valid First Aid and CPR certificate is considered an asset.